jhaaslab/Models/docs/matlab/dsim.md

 # Synapses

-Changes in synaptic conductance are calculated here while we iterate as the number of possible synapses increases with network size
+Changes in synaptic conductance are calculated here while we iterate since the number of possible synapses increases with network size
 ```matlab
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Synapses